2006. YEAR ONE. THEMES.

 Hosted by Mikael Johnson.

 PRODUCER NOTES: The first year of 72 Film Fest was actually the fourth year that the 72 Hour Contest was held in Frederick Maryland.
 72 Film Fest was born out of the ashes of Frederick Festival of Film.
+Clark Kline and Joey McAdams met on the board of that Festival and pitched the idea of a timed contest (mainly so they could compete in it).
 When that festival disbanded earlier in the year, past competitors of Frederick Festival of Film, Jason Streff and Clark Kline, didn’t want the contest to die so they joined forces with ID Makers director Salyer McLaughlin and Cinemarts director Walter Chalkley to create 72 Film Fest: a two day event which was to include both local premieres of critically acclaimed independent films (The War Tapes, Mutual Appreciation, and The Inconvenient Truth) along with films made in 72 Hours by local filmmakers.
-The first year was a big success, but it was decided for year two, 72 would include only the 72 Hour contest, and go back down to one night.
+The first year was a big success, but it was decided for year two that 72 would include only the 72 Hour contest, and go back down to one night.